-- Currently, we rank nationally just behind New Jersey with the highest property taxes in the country.
+- Connecticut ranks nationally just behind New Jersey with the highest property taxes in the country.
 (Note 8). - Connecticut relies more heavily on local property taxes to fund public education than any other state.
-(Note 9). - While the percentage of local school budget revenues provided by property taxes has increased by 2% over the past five years, the state's contribution has declined by 3.3%.
+(Note 9). - While the percentage of local school budget revenues provided by property taxes has increased by 2% over the past five years, the state's increase property tax revenue - the grand list -- is increasingly fierce among Connecticut's cities and towns, which face pressure to commercially develop available land.

+- contribution has declined by 3.3%.
 (Note 10). - Although property tax is the most stable tax among the state's top three revenue sources (property, income and sales taxes), property tax revenue is also the slowest-growing tax of the three.
-(Note 11). - Competition to increase property tax revenue is increasingly fierce among Connecticut's cities and towns, which face pressure to commercially develop available land to build the grand list. - In Connecticut, towns are not legally required to spend state funding for schools on education but may spend these funds on other town services.
+(Note 11). - Competition to

+In Connecticut, towns are not legally required to spend state funding for schools on education but may spend these funds on other town services.
 In contrast, most other states have independent school districts that may spend state funds only on education.
 Educational spending can crowd out other important local expenditure areas.